ssanchezor/GNN-RS/README.md

 - #### HIT RATIO (HR)

 In Recommender settings, the Hit Ratio can be described as the fraction of users for which the correct answer is included in the recommendation list of length TOPK.
 The larger TOPK is, the higher HR becomes.
-[Source](https://towardsdatascience.com/ranking-evaluation-metrics-for-recommender-systems-263d0a66ef54)
+[Source: Ranking Evaluation Metrics for Recommender Systems](https://towardsdatascience.com/ranking-evaluation-metrics-for-recommender-systems-263d0a66ef54)

 - #### Normalized Discounted Cumulative Gain (NDCG)

 NDCG is also commonly used as a measure of ranking quality, since it takes into account the position where articles have been recommended in the TOPK list.
 The idea of DCG is that highly relevant articles appearing lower in a recommendations list should be penalized, and relevance value is reduced logarithmically proportional to the position of the result.
 NDCG is computed as the normalization of DCG score by IDCG, delimiting its value between 0 and 1 regardless of the length.
-[Source](https://towardsdatascience.com/ranking-evaluation-metrics-for-recommender-systems-263d0a66ef54)
+[Source: Ranking Evaluation Metrics for Recommender Systems](https://towardsdatascience.com/ranking-evaluation-metrics-for-recommender-systems-263d0a66ef54)

 - #### COVERAGE